jack-builds/schoology-spam/README.md

 ---

-## 🧑‍💻 Author
+## Author

-Built as a personal browser automation project for exploring Chrome extension development and DOM interaction workflows.
+Built by a student, for students. jack-builds 2026